 For the LORD hears the needy and does not despise his own people who are prisoners.

-SAM is pleased to have been a member of the Brown County Prison Aftercare Network since it began in our area.
+SAM is pleased to have been a member of the Brown County Prison Aftercare Network since it began in our area in 2008.
 There is a developing website for resources for those making re-entry and their family and friends.

 Here is a presentation outlining the desperate need for communities of faith to come alongside ex-offenders as they try to re-enter society.
 May our Messiah strengthen us all to do His will.

 The following presentation was completed by the founders of the Prison Aftercare Network concept from the Milwauke, Wisconsin area.

 A Presentation Made for a County Jail Ministry Annual Meeting

 I will gladly bring it to your fellowship group or prison ministry on request!

 Susan Klarkowski, the author of this book listed below has been in frequent attendance at the Brown County Prison Aftercare Network and is currently offering ministry to women in jail.
 It is indeed an inspiring read, from tragedy to victory!

 If you'd like to send a note of encouragement to her, we'd be most happy to pass it along!
 And she would be blessed!
 She is currently providing mentoring support to several incarcerated women.